 on well-advertised weekends.

-The continuous supply of water is made necessary because the canal now drops down to the level
+The continuous supply of water is necessary because the canal now drops to the level

-of the River Avon by means of the Widcombe flight of locks here, and every time
+of the River Avon by means of the Widcombe flight of locks here.
+Every time

 a boat passes through this flight thousands of gallons of water are "lost" from the canal into the river.
 The Claverton